Image

 Phase 3

-Study Purpose: This study looks at how safe a medicine called astegolimab is for people with Chronic Obstructive Pulmonary Disease (COPD) over a long time.
+This study looks at the long-term safety of a medicine called astegolimab for people with Chronic Obstructive Pulmonary Disease (COPD).
 COPD is a lung disease that makes it hard to breathe.
-This study is for people who have already been in a similar study for 52 weeks.
+Astegolimab is being tested to see how safe it is and if it helps people with COPD.
+This study is for people who have already participated in one of two previous studies and completed 52 weeks of treatment.

 Study details